awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.access-control.md

-# DAX Access Control<a name="DAX.access-control"></a>
+# Identity and Access Management in DAX<a name="DAX.access-control"></a>

-DAX is designed to work together with DynamoDB, to seamlessly add a caching layer to your applications\.
+DynamoDB Accelerator \(DAX\) is designed to work together with DynamoDB, to seamlessly add a caching layer to your applications\.
 However, DAX and DynamoDB are separate AWS services\.
-Even though both services use AWS Identity and Access Management \(IAM\) to implement their respective security policies, the security models for DAX and DynamoDB are different\.
+Both services use AWS Identity and Access Management \(IAM\) to implement their respective security policies, but the security models for DAX and DynamoDB are different\.

 *We highly recommend that you understand both security models*, so that you can implement proper security measures for your applications that use DAX\.

-In this section, we describe the access control mechanisms provided by DAX, and provide sample IAM policies that you can tailor to your needs\.
+This section describes the access control mechanisms provided by DAX and provides sample IAM policies that you can tailor to your needs\.

 With DynamoDB, you can create IAM policies that limit the actions a user can perform on individual DynamoDB resources\.
-For example, you can create a user role that only allows the user to perform read\-only actions on a particular DynamoDB table\. \(For more information, see [Authentication and Access Control for Amazon DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/authentication-and-access-control.html)\.\) By comparison, the DAX security model focuses on cluster security, and the ability of the cluster to perform DynamoDB API actions on your behalf\.
+For example, you can create a user role that only allows the user to perform read\-only actions on a particular DynamoDB table\. \(For more information, see [Identity and Access Management in Amazon DynamoDB](authentication-and-access-control.md)\.\) By comparison, the DAX security model focuses on cluster security, and the ability of the cluster to perform DynamoDB API actions on your behalf\.

 **Warning**
 If you are currently using IAM roles and policies to restrict access to DynamoDB tables data, then the use of DAX can **subvert** those policies\.
-For example, a user could have access to a DynamoDB table via DAX but not have explicit access to the same table accessing DynamoDB directly\. \(For more information, see [Authentication and Access Control for Amazon DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/authentication-and-access-control.html)\.\)
+For example, a user could have access to a DynamoDB table via DAX but not have explicit access to the same table accessing DynamoDB directly\.
+For more information, see [Identity and Access Management in Amazon DynamoDB](authentication-and-access-control.md)\.
 DAX does not enforce user\-level separation on data in DynamoDB\.
 Instead, users inherit the permissions of the DAX cluster's IAM policy when they access that cluster\.
 Thus, when accessing DynamoDB tables via DAX, the only access controls that are in effect are the permissions in the DAX cluster's IAM policy\.
 No other permissions are recognized\.
 If you require isolation, we recommend that you create additional DAX clusters and scope the IAM policy for each cluster accordingly\.
 For example, you could create multiple DAX clusters and allow each cluster to access only a single table\.